vince-lam/vince-lam.github.io/_posts/2023-09-06-blog-post-2-first-month.md

 It’s been an action-packed first month in Singapore for me, settling into the new country and immersing myself in the vibrant AI community here!
 Here’s an overview of what I’ve been up to and my main takeaways from 24 hours of meetups and conferences on Generative AI, Machine Learning for finance, and Data Engineering.

+These events were on the following topics:
+1. Autonomous Agents with Large Language Models (LLMs)
+2. Generative AI: Improving Patient Care with AI and LLMs
+3. Data Tuesdays #1
+4. World AI Show
+5. dbt meetup
+6. How to break into AI Careers
+7. OCBC Data Engineering Revolution
+8. BrightRaven.ai launch party
+9. Application of ML and GenAI in Finance
+10. Data Tuesday #2 - Quantum Computing
+11. Why Vector Search is Important

 ### 27th July - 🤖 Autonomous Agents with Large Language Models (LLMs) at Google Developers Space
 At [Machine Learning Singapore's](https://www.meetup.com/machine-learning-singapore/) event, [Sam Witteveen](https://www.linkedin.com/in/samwitteveen/) from [RedDragon.ai’s](http://reddragonai.com/) presented:
-* how to build Large Language Model (LLM) agents that can make their own decisions and act upon them
+* how to build LLM agents that can make their own decisions and act upon them
 * how these agents have components which differ from the typical LLM stack, such as planning / task orchestration, self-reflection, and data ingestion with browser interaction tools such as [MultiOn](https://multion.ai/) and [browserless.io](https://www.browserless.io/)
 * his own example of a business email agent that can send 1000s of cold emails and generate replies that push the recipient towards a desired outcome
 * existing agents such as [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT), [BabyAGI](https://github.com/yoheinakajima/babyagi), and [GPT Engineer](https://github.com/AntonOsika/gpt-engineer)